Projective Personality Assessment

 "What the heck is THAT?

-People are so fundamentally expressive of who they are, that a trained clinician can do a very thorough personality assessment by analyzing materials you put together at home.
-Simple stuff . . . preparing a sample of your handwriting, recording dreams that you wake up with (or have had over the course of your life), pictures I have you draw, stories I have you make up, etc. You submit, I analyze, and then I share my feedback, going over much of your stuff to show you what you are actually (unknowingly) communicating about yourself.
+People are so fundamentally expressive of who they are, that a trained clinician can do a personality assessment by analyzing materials you put together at home.
+Simple stuff . . . preparing a sample of your handwriting, recording dreams that you wake up with (or have had over the course of your life), pictures I have you draw, stories I have you make up, etc. You submit, I analyze, and then I share my feedback, going over much of your stuff to show you what you seem to be communicating about yourself.

 What can you hope to learn?